thenoursehorse/risb/docs/how-to/embedding.md

 ```

 `Op` must be a {{TRIQS}} operator.
 See the {{TRIQS}} manual for helper
-functions for how to construct some common observables.
+functions to construct some common observables.
 To get observables
 in the $f$ electrons, the structure is obtained as

 ```python